 Our first ever Vintage of El Desperado was 2011, and will always be known in Australian wine history as the vintage from hell, as many vineyards suc-cumb to the wet summer.
 For the Pawn, we sacrificed making our full range of wines that year to create a brand new style wine.
 Although we did not set out to make the El Desperado before that vintage, when you taste this wine, by hell you will be glad we did.

-This , our second Pinot Noir was made from grapes sourced from our Macclesfield vineyard and with warm days and cool nights, it provides ideal growing conditions for this varietal.
+This Pinot Noir was grown in our maritime climate, with warm days and cool nights, which provides ideal growing conditions for this varietal.

-A blend of 6 different clones, we have taken to a bit of winemaking in the vineyard with all 6 clones being harvested together and fermented as one complete blend.
-The wine was left on skins for 2 days, then fermented dry over the next 10 days.
+A blend of several clones, I have taken to a bit of winemaking in the vineyard with all clones being harvested together and then fermented.

 Aromas of cherry cola, rose petals and spice erupt from the glass.
 On the palate, the wine reveals a berry fruit explosion of black cherry and cranberry, with touches of balsamic and earth tones.